LHB6540/NumberOffsetScheduler/README.md

 n3: 1=2-1(get the max number less than 2, get the diff as score)
 ```
 and pod-2 will be bound to n1.
-7、Some special cases: If you use some frameworks, such as Open Kruis/Open Kruis Game, the pod numbers may not be consecutive, and you will encounter situations like this:
+7、Some special cases: If you use some frameworks, such as Open Kruise/Open Kruise Game, the pod numbers may not be consecutive, and you will encounter situations like this:
 ```
 n1: pod-2, pod-105
 n2: pod-4, pod-107